tednaleid/ganda/README.md

   jq -r '.identifier' |\
   # use awk to turn that identifier into an URL
   awk '{ printf "https://api.example.com/item/%s\n", $1}' |\
-  # have 5 workers make requests and use a static header with the auth token for every request
+  # have 5 workers make requests and use a static header with and API key for every request
-  ganda -s -W 5 -H "Authorization: Bearer <the_token>" |\
+  ganda -s -W 5 -H "X-Api-Key: my-key" |\
   # parse the `value` out of the response and emit it on stdout
   jq -r '.value'
 ```